RLHF-V/RLAIF-V/README.md

 }

 @article{yu2024rlaifv,
-  title={RLAIF-V: Aligning MLLMs through Open-Source AI Feedback for Super GPT-4V Trustworthiness}, author={Yu, Tianyu and Zhang, Haoye and Yao, Yuan and Dang, Yunkai and Chen, Da and Lu, Xiaoman and Cui, Ganqu and He, Taiwen and Liu, Zhiyuan and Chua, Tat-Seng and Sun, Maosong}, journal={arXiv preprint arXiv:2405.17220}, year={2024},
+  title={RLAIF-V: Open-Source AI Feedback Leads to Super GPT-4V Trustworthiness}, author={Yu, Tianyu and Zhang, Haoye and Yao, Yuan and Dang, Yunkai and Chen, Da and Lu, Xiaoman and Cui, Ganqu and He, Taiwen and Liu, Zhiyuan and Chua, Tat-Seng and Sun, Maosong}, journal={arXiv preprint arXiv:2405.17220}, year={2024},